Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Results

-This section evaluates the models using the metrics defined in \cite{rossi2022bayesian}.
-The goal is to assess the quality of the prediction w.r.t. a target QoS level that the providers should ensure to the customers.
-In particular, these metrics are:
+As the results stand, it is not clear whether training multivariate models (cheaper) with multiple datasets (more expensive) has a positive payoff in comparison with training more univariate models (more expensive) with a single dataset (cheaper).
+Moreover, accordingly to the Diebold-Mariano test \cite{diebold2002comparing} at 95\% confidence level\footnote{We run a pairwise test for each of the model's combinations}, the performances of all models are not statistically different (except for the single bivariate models, which are different from all other models).
+For these reasons, we cannot limit the analysis to these traditional accuracy metrics.

+We further assess the models using the service level metrics defined in \cite{rossi2022bayesian}, i.e.\ where predictions are tailored to a specific target service level.
+In the case of HBNN and LSTMD, which predict a probability distribution, the final prediction values are computed w.r.t. the \textit{upper bound} (UB) of the confidence interval with a target service level varying from 90\% to 99.5\%.
+For LSTM, we could infer a confidence interval from its point estimate, i.e.\ the output of the network plus a fixed threshold, e.g. 5\%, as done in literature \cite{minarolli2014cross, minarolli2017tackling}.
+Instead, to avoid penalising the baseline too much, we calculate such an interval dynamically with the following procedure.
+We check the SR value scored by HBNN (LSTMD), and we adjust the interval to achieve the same SR value.
+In other words, we set the desired SR value first, and we calculate the interval accordingly.

+The service level metrics that we measure are: \begin{itemize} \item Success Rate (SR): the percentage of future demand within the confidence interval, i.e.\ whether the target confidence level is met.
+For example, when a 95\% service level is set, we would like 95\% of the requests to be within the UB of the prediction.

-\begin{itemize} \item Success Rate (SR): the percentage of future demand within the confidence interval \item Overprediction (OP): the total amount of overprediction defined as the difference between the upper bound of the prediction and the real demand for the requests within the confidence interval \item Underprediction (UP): the total amount of underprediction defined as the difference between the real demand and the upper bound of the prediction for the requests greater than the upper bound \item Total Predicted Resources (TPR): the sum of all the upper bounds of the predictions \end{itemize}
+\item Overprediction (OP): it is related to the predicted resource waste, i.e.\ the percentage amount of overprediction, defined as the difference between the UB of the prediction and the real demand for the requests within the confidence interval.

+\item Underprediction (UP): it quantifies the amount of unmatched demand that the customer requested, i.e.\ the percentage amount of underprediction, defined as the difference between the real demand and the UB of the prediction for the requests greater than the UB.